 The prosecutors can file a 1050 Motion, a formal request that states they have good cause to continue your case.
 The judge will then have to rule on whether the prosecutors indeed have good cause for the continuation.

-For example, just because a prosecutor might not be available, the judge could say, well, there are a thousand prosecutors in LA county.
-Get another one.
-Depending on how complicated the case is and how much discovery there is, that may or may not be a solution to the problem.
+For example, just because a prosecutor might not be available, the judge could say, 'Well, there are a thousand prosecutors in Los Angeles County.' ' Get another one.
+Depending on the complexity of the case and the extent of discovery, this may or may not be a viable solution to the problem.

-The judge plays a pivotal role in deciding whether to continue a case if a defendant is asserting their speedy trial right.
+The judge plays a pivotal role in deciding whether to continue a case when a defendant asserts their right to a speedy trial.
 The judge's decision on the duration of the continuation, whether it's for a day, a week, or a month, is crucial in the legal process.

 So, that really starts to become an issue.
 You can also get a speed trial right with a defense flair.
 I've seen public defenders, for example, who aren't prepared on a case—they haven't reviewed all of the discovery—and maybe it's not their fault.

-Maybe it's just because there's so much information; there's no way for them to digest it all, so they want more time, and their client wants them to have less time.
+Perhaps it's simply because there's so much information; there's no way for them to digest it all, so they want more time, while their client wants them to have less time.
 Their client wants to have a speedy trial.

 I'm not agreeing to it, and I've seen judges ignore the defendant and say, "No, your lawyer says they want time to prepare, so therefore, I'm going to continue the case. " In the end, you'll force the lawyer, and then someone will claim that the lawyer wasn't prepared and, therefore, it's ineffective assistance to counsel.